blackhatethicalhacking/Bug_Bounty_Tools_and_Methodology/README.md

 For Deeper Attacks add this:

---deep-domxss
+`--deep-domxss`

-Silence --silence Prints only PoC When found and progress
+Silence `--silence` Prints only PoC When found and progress

 10 - After Recon: New!

-When you find Keys/Tokens - Check from here: https://github.com/streaak/keyhacks
+When you find Keys/Tokens - Check from here: [Keyhacks](https://github.com/streaak/keyhacks)

 ********************************************************************************************************************